Jacqueline Aguilera

-Top Model of the World
+Pageant career

 She participated in Top Model of the World 1995, held in Moscow, Russia, where she became Venezuela's first titleholder in history.

-Miss World Venezuela

 Aguilera competed in 1995 as Miss Nueva Esparta in her country's national beauty pageant, obtaining the title of Miss World Venezuela and the right to represent her country in Miss World 1995.

-Miss World 1995

 At the Miss World Pageant on 18 November 1995 in Sun City, South Africa, she won the crown as the 45th Miss World, as well as the Photogenic award.
+Former Miss World 1994 Aishwarya Rai handed over her crown to Aguilera after her reign as the Miss World for a year.

 Personal life

 Presently, she operates a modeling agency in Venezuela and lives in Margarita Island, Venezuela.